-With 4 locations across Sydney and Wollongong, all with Gp’s and other allied health practitioners such as physiotherapists, you are always in good care.
+With several locations across Sydney, all with Gp’s and other allied health practitioners such as physiotherapists, you are always in good care.
 You will always be treated by a nationally accredited Podiatrist who is also a member of Sports Medicine Australia and The Australian Academy of Podiatric Sports Medicine.

 What causes Plantar Fasciitis?

 While there is no single cause of Plantar Fasciitis, there are definite trends and common findings in patients with heel pain.

 Patients with tight calf muscles will suffer with excessive pulling of the muscle group on the back of the heel.
 This in turn creates pulling of other structures that are attached to the heel, including the Plantar Fascia.
 When the pulling continues for long enough, then inflammation will develop and lead to Plantar Fasciitis.
 This causes Heel Pain.